standardhealth/shr-cli/README.md

 * The `"element"` `strategy` for filtering will filter the specifications to only include the elements listed in the `target` array and their recursive dependencies.
 * The `"namespace"` `strategy` for filtering will filter the specifications to only include the elements included in the namespaces listed in the `target` array and their recursive dependencies.
 * The `"hybrid"` `strategy` for filtering will filter the specifications to only include the elements listed in the `target` array and included in the namespaces listed in the `target` array and their recursive dependencies.
+* If `filter` is `true`, then the filtering operation will occur.
+Otherwise, no filtering will occur.
 * If there is no `implementationGuide.filterStrategy` set, filtering will not occur.

+When specified a namespace or element in the `primary` or `target` array of either strategy, it is best to use the fully qualified name (FQN) format for doing so.
+For example, a namespace could be `"shr.oncology"` and an element could be `"shr.oncology.BreastCancerStage"`.

 # License